Office of Academic Affairs

 667-208-6564

-The Marketing and Communications Office promotes the Peabody Institute and its people, programs, and events at the local, regional, national, and international levels.
-This office works closely with the deans, faculty, students, staff, and alumni to identify, develop, and promote Peabody’s stories, using digital and traditional channels to reach our different audiences.
-Marketing and Communications oversees the Peabody website, including the online calendar of public Peabody events and the Peabody Post; manages Peabody’s social media channels; creates and sends monthly Peabody Notes and weekly Events emails; produces a variety of printed materials; conducts media outreach and advertising campaigns; and publishes Peabody Magazine twice a year.
+The Marketing and Communications Office projects and amplifies Peabody’s brand and mission by promoting the Peabody Institute and its people, programs, and events at the local, regional, national, and international levels.
+This office works closely with the deans, faculty, students, staff, and alumni to tell Peabody’s stories, using digital and traditional channels to reach our different audiences.
+Marketing and Communications oversees the Peabody website, including the online calendar of public Peabody events and the Peabody Post; manages Peabody’s social media channels; creates and sends monthly Peabody Notes and weekly Events emails; produces a variety of printed materials; conducts media outreach and advertising campaigns; and publishes Peabody Magazine online and twice a year in print.
+This office manages much of the institutional photography and videography occurring on campus under the University’s Photography and Film Rights policy.

 Unger Lounge, 1st Floor East Dorm Tower